 I’m so glad I discovered red cabbage for dying blue Easter eggs.
 It doesn’t take long to prepare the cabbage dye solution.
 You need to use white eggs for better blue color.
 If you use brown eggs, they turn out a darker blue-green color.
 Use both for variety!
 The longer the eggs sit in the prepared cabbage dye solution, the darker the blue color will be.
 I usually use a large mason jar to submerge the eggs in the cabbage dye, and keep them refrigerated overnight while the dye sets.
 For a lighter blue eggs, remove them from the dye after a few hours.

-Dyeing Easter Eggs with Red Cabbage is super easy and a great healthier Easter tradition to start with your family.
+Dying Easter Eggs with Red Cabbage is super easy and a great tasty, healthier Easter tradition to start with your family.
 Bon Appetit! Приятного аппетита!

 Dyeing Easter Eggs with Red Cabbage + Video